alishaedington/Atelier-System-Design/README.md

-# Atelier - RESTful API development - ratings and reviews
+# Atelier: Database System Design, RESTful API
-API development for the ratings and reviews section of an online clothing retail site.
+Developed RESTful API and database for ratings and reviews of an inherited front-end E-Commerce codebase with over 25M records in CSVs